|

 20 08 06

-made in the Oval Office.
-An insightful look at the virtual reality most
+be made in the Oval Office.
+An insightful look at the virtual reality

-Americans inhabit while proxy forces attempt to shape the world and
+most Americans inhabit while proxy forces attempt to shape the world

-our view of it on behalf of even more shadowy vested interests.
-An amusing
+and our view of it on behalf of even more shadowy vested interests.

-parody of a 'what if' situation, were some of the ideas depicted in
+An amusing parody of a 'what if' situation, were some of the ideas

-this show not actually part of many Americans belief systems!
-Its a
+depicted in this show not actually part of many Americans belief systems!

-Hillary's state of mind.
-US fundamentalist Christians may be outraged
+about Hillary's state of mind.
+US fundamentalist Christians may be

 validating these ideas would involve them all vanishing into thin air;

-is as much about the spiritual and intellectual emptiness of the American
+show is as much about the spiritual and intellectual emptiness of the

-heartland in a more thoughtful and complicated world.
-It contains some
+American heartland in a more thoughtful and complicated world.
+It contains

-appealing ideas about the end of the age of reason and the post epistemological
+some appealing ideas about the end of the age of reason and the post

-present.
-This show may go on to be a great musical or larger theatrical
+epistemological present.
+This show may go on to be a great musical

-production, its themes demand it.
-Subversively restating the founding
+or larger theatrical production, its themes demand it.
+Subversively

 The House of Bernarda Alba - Dang Nabbit Theatre